Africa's Wildlife & The Zulu Kingdom

 Depart for South Africa on an overnight flight to arrive the next morning.
 If this is not convenient or you can get a better deal, if you book an earlier flight, then please let us know and we will plan accordingly.

-Morning arrival in South Africa.
-Our representative / guide will be at the airport to meet you and hand over your travel documents (vouchers).
+Your guide will meet you upon your morning arrival in Johannesburg at O R Tambo International Airport.
 From here we depart on a short city tour of Pretoria one of South Africa’s 3 capital cities that was previously the capital of the Old Transvaal Republic.
 Pretoria is also known as the Jacaranda Capital as there are over 55 000 Jacaranda trees lining the streets.
 Even though these exotic trees originate from Argentina it is still a spectacular sight to behold when the purple flowers are in full bloom during the months of October and November.
 The city tour includes a stop at the Union Buildings, where there is a magnificent 9 meter tall bronze plated statue of Mr. Nelson Mandela, as it was here where his body lay in state for three days after his death on 5 December 2013.
 We then drive via the city centre to Church Square and Paul Kruger House, where this modest man lived whilst serving as President of the Zuid-Afrikaansche Republiek (South African Republic), also known as the Transvaal Republic.
 We then stop at the impressive and symbolic Voortrekker Monument with its inner walls lined with murals that depict the story of the “Voortrekkers” pioneers and their Great Trek.
 The monument is surrounded by beautiful indigenous gardens and nature reserve.
 You can also get a bite to eat at the monument café.
 Afternoon check-in at a charming lodge found on the East Rand.
-Dinner will be served at the lodge.
+Enjoy a welcome dinner this evening with fellow travellers and your local accredited guide who will also be the tour manager.

 Accommodation: Kempton Park - Johannesburg

-Your hired vehicle will be delivered to the lodge.
-After breakfast and the collection of your vehicle you travel east to the province of Mpumalanga meaning the “pulling of the sun” or “the land where the sun rises”, also known as “Paradise Country”.
-You can drive along the “Panorama Route” of the Transvaal Drakensberg Mountains with its breathtaking vistas.
+Today we travel east to the province of Mpumalanga meaning the “pulling of the sun” or “the land where the sun rises”, also known as “Paradise Country”.
+We drive along the “Panorama Route” of the Transvaal Drakensberg Mountains with its breathtaking vistas.
 Here you can view the imposing Three Rondavels and admire the stunning scenery of the Blyde River Canyon which is one of the deepest in the world.
-You can also pay a visit to the spectacular Bourke’s Luck Potholes and God’s Window.
+We also pay a visit to the spectacular Bourke’s Luck Potholes and God’s Window.
 Lunch can be had en-route and dinner will be served at the lodge’s restaurant.
 Overnight in the beautiful Sabie River Valley.

 Meals: Breakfast & Dinner